-During this time it is important that we all take care of ourselves and of each other.
+During this time of second wave lockdowns, it is important that we all take care of ourselves and of each other.
 Sometimes we may need help to do this.
 Below are just some of the places you can turn to if you, or someone you know, may need some assistance coping with COVID restrictions: